actualbudget/docs/README.md

 ### Installation Methods

-Actual Budget can be installed on many different platforms, however at this time the official Actual Budget documentation only supports the following methods
+Actual Budget can be installed on many different platforms.
+However, at this time, the official Actual Budget documentation only supports the following methods:

 - Local Installation (on your own machine)
 - Fly.io
 - PikaPods
 - Docker

-If you would like to write documentation for another installation variant, please feel free to continue to do this and host it on your own personal blog, medium, Tumblr or any other short form publication service and we will be more than happy to add a link to that from our documentation, open a [PR](https://github.com/actualbudget/docs/pulls) and add it to the list in the [installation overview](https://github.com/actualbudget/docs/blob/master/docs/install/index.md).
+If you would like to write documentation for another installation variant, please feel free to continue to do this and host it on your own personal blog, Medium, Tumblr, or any other short-form publication service.
+We will be more than happy to add a link to that from our documentation.
+Open a [PR](https://github.com/actualbudget/docs/pulls) and add it to the list in the [installation overview](https://github.com/actualbudget/docs/blob/master/docs/install/index.md).

-However, in doing so you would become responsible for these instructions, if they become out of date or people want in-depth help with them we will point them to you for assistance if the community is unable to help and if lots of people report issues with them we may have to remove the link altogether.
+However, in doing so, you would become responsible for these instructions.
+If they become out of date or people want in-depth help with them, we will point them to you for assistance if the community is unable to help.
+If lots of people report issues with them, we may have to remove the link altogether.

 ## Document Standards

-Below are some basic standards on how the documentation should be formatted, everyone has there own writing style but the layout of the documents should be the same across all documents.
+Below are some basic standards on how the documentation should be formatted.
+Everyone has their own writing style, but the layout of the documents should be the same across all documents.

 ### Language

-When writing your documentation, please use the English language, at this time the documentation team doesn't have any translators available to translate documents into other languages but this is something we would like to do in the future.
+When writing your documentation, please use the English language.
+At this time, the documentation team doesn't have any translators available to translate documents into other languages, but this is something we would like to do in the future.

-Docusaurus 2 provide translation using [i8n](https://docusaurus.io/docs/i18n/introduction), if this is something you would like to pursue, please feel free to open a PR.
+Docusaurus 2 provides translation using [i8n](https://docusaurus.io/docs/i18n/introduction).
+If this is something you would like to pursue, please feel free to open a PR.

 ### Documentation Structure